amunim/hackathon2k23/README.md

-Runner up of hackathon 2k23, 6-hour coding competition to create a website from the following figma design https://www.figma.com/file/tJcS4hJX4OfLMJ0eoSXU2F/NUST-Hackathon-2023-Web-Front-End-Competition?type=design&node-id=7%3A580&t=DajS1g6Fh7NKJDqb-1
+Runner up(apparently saving was more important than following the design) of hackathon 2k23, 6-hour coding competition to create a website from the following figma design https://www.figma.com/file/tJcS4hJX4OfLMJ0eoSXU2F/NUST-Hackathon-2023-Web-Front-End-Competition?type=design&node-id=7%3A580&t=DajS1g6Fh7NKJDqb-1